Internet-of-People/hydra-airdrop-1/README.md

 Dear IOP Community,

-Registration for the first Hydra airdrop will open on Sunday, December 17, 2:00 PM UTC.
+Registration for the first Hydra airdrop has opened on Sunday, December 17, 2:00 PM UTC.
 To give everyone in the community a fair chance to get some Hydra, we are not distributing a fixed amount of Hydra per IOP.

 Instead, we’re running a lottery.